Skip to contents

 }

-The ODE model receives a parameter vector p for each experiment.
+The ODE model receives a parameter vector parMap(parABC) for each experiment, this way we can sample in logarithmic sapce.
 It consists of the biological model parameters (which are the same for all experiments), and input parameters (which together with initial conditions distinguish the experimental setups).
 This model doesn’t have input parameters, so the biological and ODE parameters are the same.
 Otherwise, two different kinds of parameters are concatenated into one big numeric vector inside of the solver.
 The model function AKAR4_default() returns the default values for p.

 Next, we load the list of experiments from the same list of data.frames (SBtab content):